 Late trading is the acceptance of an order after expiry of the relevant acceptance periods on the respective valuation date and the execution of such an order at the price applicable on that date on the basis of the net asset value.
-The practice of late trading is prohibited, as this is in breach of the terms and conditions in the fund's Sales Prospectus, according to which the price at which an order placed after the order acceptance deadline is executed is based on the next valid net asset value per unit.
+The practice of late trading is prohibited, as this is in breach of the terms and conditions in the Fund's Sales Prospectus, according to which the applicable price of an order placed after the order acceptance deadline is based on the next valid net asset value per unit.